psrenergy-docs/sddp-release-notes/docs/sddp18.0.md

 ## ⚙️ Modeling improvements

-This version introduces several improvements to modeling capabilities, enabling more accurate representations, new investment options, and expanded flexibility for users.
+This version introduces several improvements to modeling capabilities, enabling more accurate representations, new investment options, and greater flexibility for custom applications.

 ### ⏱️ Dynamic convergence strategy for hourly MIP